Oscar (opera): Act 1

 During Wilde's second trial, he is out on bail and looking for a hotel room.
 Bosie has left the country, but is present in Wilde's imagination (portrayed silently by a dancer).
-Bosie's father, the Marquess of Queensbury, has hired two detectives to warn hoteliers against providing lodging to Wilde.
+Bosie's father, the Marquess of Queensberry, has hired two detectives to warn hoteliers against providing lodging to Wilde.
 When Wilde arrives at a hotel, its manager refuses Wilde a room.
 This recurs at two other hotels, each somewhat more shabby than the others.
 Alone on the street corner, Bosie comes forward, and they say goodbye.
 Bosie leaves, whilst Wilde remains alone.